 Only images in the Media Library can be converted.
 This is to avoid accidentally converting images in theme & plugin folders, or other locations where it may be more difficult to ensure that the database is updated with the new filename(s).
 Whichever image format is smaller is the one that will be kept.
 At this point, only references in the wp_posts and wp_postmeta tables are updated to point to the new image.
 If there is another location that the plugin should be updating, feel free to submit a feature request.

-In version 4.3, any large PNG uploads will be checked automatically for PNG to JPG conversion, this can be disabled by defining EWWW_IMAGE_OPTIMIZER_DISABLE_AUTOCONVERT (contact us below if you don't know how to do that).
+Regardless of the Conversion settings, all (new) PNG uploads will be checked automatically for PNG to JPG conversion, this can be disabled by defining EWWW_IMAGE_OPTIMIZER_DISABLE_AUTOCONVERT (contact us below if you don't know how to do that).

 Hide Conversion Links